Skip to main content

 We will utilize op_context in the following functions.
 However, note that op_context is only available within operations.
 For more details, refer to the documentation.

-To achieve this, we can use the following Rell functions:
+To achieve pseudo-random number generation in Rell, you can use the following functions:

 • get_random_number(high): Generates a random number between 0 (inclusive) and the specified high value (inclusive).
 It leverages elements such as block time, block height, and operation index for randomness.